ADORSYS-GIS/nys/README.md

 - `MCP: List Available Tools` - Show available MCP tools
 - `MCP: Open Chat View` - Open dedicated MCP chat interface

-## Configuration (summary)

-## Security & Privacy
-- No telemetry is collected by this extension.
-- Network access is limited to the endpoints you configure (MCP server, optional Embedding MCP, Vector MCP, or Milvus).
-- Credentials:
-  - Standard HTTP/HTTPS: If provided, an Authorization: Bearer <token> header is used for MCP requests.
-  - Stdio mode: Tokens are forwarded to the MCP binary via environment variables (GITHUB_PERSONAL_ACCESS_TOKEN, GITHUB_TOKEN, API_KEY) for compatibility.
-  - Tokens are only persisted if you explicitly save them in VS Code settings.
-- Tool discovery is cached in memory for the session after connecting; there is no periodic background refresh.
-- Logs may include masked identifiers for debugging; avoid sharing logs that could contain sensitive project details.

-## Troubleshooting
-- Not connected?
-Ensure serverUrl is correct.
-For stdio, verify the binary path and that your token is valid.
-- GitHub MCP stdio: In stdio mode the extension forwards the token via GITHUB_PERSONAL_ACCESS_TOKEN/GITHUB_TOKEN and API_KEY env vars.
-- Tool list empty?
-Connect first; tools are fetched on connect and cached for the session.
-- Semantic selection requires embedding/vector config (Vector MCP) or Milvus connectivity.

 ## 📚 Documentation